ZeroQI/Absolute-Series-Scanner/README.md

 - If library doesn't add new content then most likelly the scanner is crashing (after scanner update) and will revert any changes to the library so nothing changes...

 ## Logs
-Absolute series Scanner saves its custom logs in Plex Media Server\Plug-in Support\Data\com.plexapp.agents.hama\DataItems\_Logs\...
+Absolute series Scanner saves its custom logs in this relative path Plex Media Server\Plug-in Support\Data\com.plexapp.agents.hama\DataItems\_Logs\...
 You may create a X-Plex-Token.id file in 'Plex Media Server' folder with your token inside to have logs saved per library.
 See this link to find your token value: https://support.plex.tv/hc/en-us/articles/204059436-Finding-your-account-token-X-Plex-Token